 Participation in services offered by Mind is voluntary.
 Most of our services are free or are available for a small charge.
 In accommodation services, a service fee or rent is usually charged.

 Having the right information is helpful in any situation, and we know it is essential when you are dealing with the impact of mental ill-health.
 People have many questions: What services are available?
 Who provides them in my area?
 What can I do to help someone I care about?
 Are there any services for families and carers?

 This website has information about Mind services and about recovery from mental ill-health.
-If you can’t find what you are looking for then contact Mind and we will help either through one of our services or by a referral to other local services.
+If you can’t find what you are looking for then contact Mind Connect and we will point you in the right direction.

 2. Personalised support services

 Mind works to support people in their personal recovery from mental ill-health.

 Some of the areas that people need help in could be: